pinetree1/crispr-dav/README.md

 #### 5. Amplicon coverage:

-The plots show the read depth curve in the amplicon range, with grey bar indicating the location of the CRISPR sgRNA region.
+The plots show the read depth in the amplicon range, with grey bar indicating the location of the CRISPR sgRNA region.

 ![](images/coverage.png?raw=true)